cpwr-devops/DevOps-Examples-Doc/docs/code_examples/Topaz_cli.md

 There are no explicit output parameters.
 The Parser output data will be saved in the updated archive file.

 ### Result Checker - parameters/options
 The Result Checker component parses the archive, applying the check conditions to the output data and updating the archive accordingly.
 In addition to that, the Result Checker will create a separate results file and report file.
-For details about the contents of these file, please refer to the section about Project Structure in this document.
+For details about the contents of these file, please refer to the section about Project Structure in the Topaz for Total Test online help.
 The following tables list the input, output and optional parameters that must be provided.

 **Result Checker Input Parameters**
 Parameter | Abbr.  | Description
 ------- | --------- | ---------
--archive | -a | The archive from the Parser which will be updated (unless the output parameter is used – see below).
+-archive | -a | The archive from the Parser which will be updated (unless the output parameter is used, see below).

 **Result Checker Optional Input Parameters**
 Parameter | Abbr.  | Description